There will be no change to the rights and status of EU nationals living in the UK, nor UK nationals living in the EU, while the UK remains in the EU.

 Make sure your passport is in a presentable state before you travel.
-The Slovak authorities can refuse entry if your passport is worn or damaged, or looks as if it has been tampered with.
+The Slovak authorities can refuse entry if your passport is worn or damaged, or looks as if it’s been tampered with.

 Most visits to Slovakia are trouble-free.

 If you need to contact the emergency services in Slovakia call 112.